elastic/endpoint-package/new-hire.md

 EUI (Elastic Component Library) https://elastic.github.io/eui/#/

-Elastic Training (Employees get it for free!): https://training.elastic.co/
 Demo’s: (More for sales, but gives you an idea of how the product is being marketed to help your understanding)
 		Dev:	https://eden.elastic.dev/
                 Prod: https://eden.elastic.co/